 If your child is choking, call 911 right away or have someone else call.
 If you are trained to do abdominal thrusts (also known as the Heimlich maneuver), do so right away.
 If not done correctly, however, this maneuver could hurt your child.

 Do not reach into the mouth to grab the object or pat your child on the back.
 Either could push the object farther down the airway and make the situation worse.

 - If your child is gagging and coughing but can breathe and talk, the airway is not completely blocked and it's best to do nothing.
 Your child will likely be fine after the coughing spell.

-Here are four ways to prevent choking:
+Here are 4 ways to prevent choking:

 - Children younger than 4 years old should avoid eating foods that are easy to choke on, including nuts, raw carrots, popcorn, and hard or gooey candy.
-Cut food like hot dogs and grapes into small pieces.
+Cut foods like hot dogs and grapes into small pieces.

 - Make sure kids sit down, take small bites, and don't talk or laugh with mouths full when eating.

 - Pick up anything off the floor that might be dangerous to swallow, like deflated balloons, pen caps, coins, beads, and batteries.
 Keep toys or gadgets with small parts out of reach.